GreatWyrm/GTFODoorMod/README.md

 # GTFODoorMod

 A GTFO mod for a personal rundown I am working on.
-Currently, adds 3 new WardenObjectiveEvents, LockAllDoorsInZone, UnlockAllDoorsInZone, and OpenAllWeakDoorsInZone.
+Currently, adds 4 new WardenObjectiveEvents, LockAllDoorsInZone, UnlockAllDoorsInZone, OpenAllWeakDoorsInZone, and CloseAllWeakDoorsInZone.

 ## Usage